pattazl/LarkSignage/readme_en.md

 6. For video resources, due to permission restrictions, they are muted by default.
 Audio will be enabled only after user interaction.

+7. Video rotation requires support from both the device and browser; Chrome browser is recommended.

-7. Browser version requirements are as follows:
+8. Browser version requirements are as follows:

    | Browser         | Supported Version | Remarks               |
    | --------------- | ----------------- | --------------------- |